cvasi-tktd/cvasi/doc/manual.md

 are specific to a certain scenario and must be chosen accordingly.

-Parameters of TKTD sub-models are substance-specific and are usually obtained by calibration to observed data.
+Parameters of TKTD sub-models are substance-specific and are usually obtained by fitting model parameters to observed data.
 The *cvasi* package supports this process with the function `calibrate()` which uses a frequentist approach for parameter fitting.
 However, parameters can also be derived by other means.
 Generally, the user is responsible for choosing model parameters and the package does not impose any restrictions in this regard.

 The package function `calibrate()` supports the following operation
 modes: